riju-talk/Flourish/replit.md

 The system integrates with Groq's language models for advanced plant care intelligence.
 The AI service provides multi-modal chat capabilities, plant health analysis from images, proactive issue detection, and personalized care recommendations.
 The AI system is designed with extensible prompts and context management for consistent plant care expertise.

 ## Authentication System
-Currently implements a mock authentication system for development, designed to integrate with Firebase Auth for production.
-The authentication context provides user management, session handling, and route protection throughout the application.
+Now implements Google authentication via Firebase Auth, replacing the previous Supabase integration.
+The authentication system provides secure user management with Google OAuth sign-in, session handling, and route protection throughout the application.
+All Supabase dependencies have been completely removed.

 ## Data Models
 The system uses well-defined TypeScript interfaces and Pydantic models for type safety across the full stack.
 Core entities include Plants (with health metrics and care requirements), Tasks (AI-generated care schedules), Health Checks (systematic monitoring data), and Chat Messages (AI conversation history).